napari/napari.github.io/dev/_sources/guides/index.md

 If you are interested in using napari to explore 3D objects, see {ref}`3d-interactivity`.

+To control how camera position and zoom behave when switching between 2D and 3D views, see {ref}`camera-guide`.

 To understand how physical units propagate from layers into rendering and the scale bar, see {ref}`units-guide`.